ulikoehler/YakDB/YakServer/doc/external-protocol.md

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x13 Request type (scan request)][1 byte scan flags]
 * Frame 1: 32-bit unsigned table number
 * Frame 2: 64-bit unsigned limit.
-If this is zero-sized, no limit is imposed
+If this frame has zero length, no limit is imposed
 * Frame 3: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 4: End key (exclusive).
 If this has zero length, the count ends at the last key
 * Frame 5: Key substring filter (frame shall be zero-sized if no filter shall be applied)